mcd500/teep-device/docs/overview_of_teep-device.md

 - The TEEP Protocol defines the protocol format and interaction between the server called Trusted Application Managers (TAM) and the IoT/Edge devices.
 The TEEP-Device is an implementation of Trusted Execution Environment Provisioning (TEEP) Protocol on the IoT/Edge devices.

-- The TEEP-Device provides the requirements of the TEEP-Agent in IETF drafts.
+- The TEEP-Device provides the requirements of the TEEP-Broker and TEEP-Agent in IETF drafts.

 - Uses the tamproto as an implementation of the TAM server.
   * https://github.com/ko-isobe/tamproto